Tendaik96/Todo-Backend/README.md

 2. Use the `fetch` method to retrieve data from the backend.
 Ensure the fetch request defines its headers to avoid errors.

 ## Running Instructions
-1. To start the app, enter this command into the terminal: `npm run dev`.
+1. To start the app, enter this command into the terminal: `npm i` and then `npm run dev`.
 This runs the frontend of the project.
 2. Go to the backend repository and enter this command into the terminal: `npm run dev`.
 This will run the backend.
 3. Ensure that both the frontend and backend do not run on the same port.
 4. You can now start using the app.